Tekthree/ticket-shameless/README.md

 The application uses Supabase Authentication.
 The admin dashboard is protected and requires authentication.

 For development, you can create a user in your Supabase project and use those credentials to access the admin dashboard.

+## Troubleshooting

+### Image Loading Issues
+If you encounter errors with loading images from external domains, make sure to add those domains to the `next.config.js` file as described in the installation steps.

+### Database Setup Issues
+If you have issues with running the setup scripts, you can always run the SQL statements directly in the Supabase SQL editor as outlined in the installation steps.

 ## License